chri3i/Tinvaak2/README.md

 ## Other Post Installation FAQ

-### BA Alchemist Arsenal/ "My bombs are doing no damage!"
+### BA Alchemist Arsenal / "My bombs are doing no damage!"

 This is because you either are not level 5 or have not opened the crafting kit.
 If you used the console to add bombs to your inventory, they will not work.
-This is not a bug - This is an intended mechanic of the mod.
+This is not a bug, it's an intended mechanic of the mod.

 ### Controller Setup

 Please follow this [excellent guide by ShadesOfDawn and Chri3i](https://github.com/chri3i/Gamepad-Guide-by-ShadesOfDawn-and-me) for setting up a controller with Tinvaak.
-Antimicro is included with the list to allow for Engarde compatability.
+Antimicro is included with the list to allow for Engarde compatibility.

 ### Ultrawide Options

-I do not use an Ultrawide monitor thus cannot offer support beyond what is below.
+I do not use an Ultrawide monitor so I cannot offer support beyond what is below.

 Horizon UI inlcudes a 21:9 profile which you should activate, alongside the 21x9 loading screens replacer.